May 5, 2020

 The much-anticipated release of Pac-Man for the Atari VCS (later renamed Atari 2600) happened in March of 1982.
 The game ended up selling seven million copies, mostly on name recognition.
 But critics were not impressed.
 They lambasted the game for its terrible graphics and awful design.
 Meanwhile Intellivision, Colecovision, Commodore 64, Apple II, TI-99, and other home computer and gaming systems were trying to make their marks in the industry.

-Atari receives most of the blame for the video game crash of 1983.
-Atari dumped millions of cartridges and consoles into a landfill in Alamogoro, New Mexico that year.
+Atari received most of the blame for the video game crash of 1983.
+The company ended up dumping millions of unsold cartridges and consoles into a landfill in Alamogoro, New Mexico that year.
 The industry grossed $3.2 billion in sales in 1982.
 That number dropped to $100 million by 1985.
 Over-saturation and bad game design overall also contributed to the crash.
 Bowling alleys and arcades kept the gaming industry afloat until the Nintendo Entertainment System rescued it in 1986.

 The gaming industry grossed upwards of $150 billion in 2019, depending on the source.
 Mobile gaming is the biggest earner, followed by PC gaming and home consoles.
 These figures also include augmented and virtual reality revenues, both of which are fast becoming major players in gaming.